Ayan2127/deep_learning_Challenge/README.md

 Recommend experimentation of model variation to enhance its performance, including exploring different model architectures and hyperparameter tuning.
-Overall, the results of the model can be improved by adjusting hidden units by using small and large numbers and removing less relevant features to reduce noise and potential outliers.
+Overall, the results of the model can be improved by adjusting hidden unit size and removing less relevant features to reduce noise and potential outliers.